When you’re trying to conceive (TTC), knowing what ovulation symptoms are normal for you can help you pinpoint the ideal time for sex.

 Otherwise, you have 12–24 hours after the egg has been released when it can still be fertilized.

-After that, the egg is no longer viable – which means it’s a little tired from hanging around and it’s not up for any sperm-dates.
+After that, the egg is no longer viable – which means it’s a little tired from hanging around in the fallopian tube and it’s not up for any sperm-dates.

 So, how can you tell if you are ovulating and schedule your baby-making activities accordingly?